 Following Murealando, depart for a drive out of central Havana to the local farm, “La Yoandra.”
 La Yoandra is an organic farm that also serves some of the elderly in the community.
 During our tour of the farm, you will hear about the over 100 indigenous fauna that are cultivated for food production as well as for ecological preservation.
 The farm is part of a network of sustainable community-operated farms.
 The crops are also used to sustain the co-owned privately-owned restaurant Il Divino.

-You will be able to enjoy lunch at the privately operated Il Divino, where most of the food at their restaurant.
+You will be able to enjoy lunch at the privately operated Il Divino, where most of the food at their restaurant is from their own farm.

 After lunch, en route back to your hotel in the Vedado neighborhood, you visit another neighborhood that has been transformed by art, this one called Fusterlandia.
 Inspired by internationally recognized Cuban artist Jose Fuster, who is from the neighborhood, Fuster has encouraged people in the community, starting with the youngest members, to learn about art and integrate art in their lives and their surroundings.